TypeLuis/Notes/Flask without Database.md

 ```

-On the imports of your application.py
+On the imports of your application.py add another import `from example import example_blueprint`. **example_blueprint** is the variable we called for the blueprint route in example.py

+The final step is to register the blueprint to the app route below the app variable `app.register_blueprint(example_blueprint)`

-Your application.py currently should look something like this template
+Your application.py currently should look something like this

+## application.py
 ```
 import os
 from flask import Flask
 from flask_cors import CORS

+# imports from blueprint
+from example import example_blueprint

 app = Flask(__name__)
 CORS(app)

+# connects blueprint to the app routes
+app.register_blueprint(example_blueprint)

 # This is how a route works
 @app.route('/', methods=['GET'])